 We do not have the names of all the recipients as there is no comprehensive list of Purple Heart recipients in existence.
 As stated above, the actual number of awards is unknown.
 We do not automatically receive information when a person is awarded a Purple Heart.

-The National Purple Heart Hall of Honor is co-located with the New Windsor Cantonment State Historic Site in New York's Hudson River Valley.
-Just sixty miles north of Manhattan and twelve miles north of the United States Military Academy at West Point, the Cantonment was an extensive military post housing some 7,500 soldiers and 500 civilian dependents in the closing years of the Revolutionary War.
-Officers met here in a chapel and meeting hall called the "Temple of Virtue" to review candidates for the Badge of Military Merit, the inspiration for today's Purple Heart.
-In 1932, 137 veterans of World War I received their awards on these very grounds.
+The National Purple Heart Hall of Honor is located in New York's Hudson River Valley.
+Just sixty miles north of Manhattan and twelve miles north of the United States Military Academy at West Point, it is co-located with the New Windsor Cantonment, which was an extensive military post housing some 7,500 soldiers and 500 civilian dependents in the closing months of the Revolutionary War.
+Officers met here in a building called the "Temple of Virtue" to review candidates for the Badge of Military Merit, the inspiration for today's Purple Heart.
+In 1932, 136 veterans of World War I received their awards on these very grounds.

-The Roll of Honor is a database created to preserve and share the stories of Purple Heart recipients.
+The Roll of Honor is an electronic database created to preserve and share the stories of Purple Heart recipients.
 It can be accessed at six interactive computer kiosks at the National Purple Heart Hall of Honor and online through this website.
-Visitors to the Hall or the website can learn about individual Purple Heart recipients by reading the stories, and looking at the photographs and other documents that have been submitted to the Hall of Honor.
+Visitors to the Hall or the website can learn about individual Purple Heart recipients by reading the stories and looking at the photographs, video clips and other documents that have been submitted to the Hall of Honor.
 Enrollment is voluntary.
-If you are interested in learning more about the enrollment process please refer to "How do I enroll a Purple Heart Recipient?" above.
+If you are interested in learning more about the enrollment process, please refer to "How do I enroll a Purple Heart Recipient?" above.

-First select "Roll of Honor" from the links at the top of the page.
-Second, type the name of the individual you are looking for (Last Name, First Name) .
+First select "Roll of Honor" from the links at the top of the homepage of this website.
+Second, type the name of the individual you are looking for (Last Name, First Name only).
 Select the search button.

-When the thumbnail results are displayed, click on the profile for the recipient you are searching.
-You will then have displayed the complete profile on that recipient.
+When the thumbnail results are displayed, click on the name of the recipient you are searching.
+You will then have displayed the complete profile for that recipient.

 If you are still unable to locate the recipient you are looking for, are you certain that this recipient has been enrolled with the National Purple Heart Hall of Honor?
 The absence of a name in the Roll of Honor can simply be because that person has not yet been enrolled.
 As mentioned above, we do not automatically receive the names of Purple Heart recipients so we have no way of knowing when an award was made.